-Patrick is a native of Delray Beach whose family has been in Palm Beach County for five generations.
+Patrick Lorne is a native of Delray Beach whose family has been in Palm Beach County for five generations.
 He grew up with a passion for the ocean and marine life.
-He has been a member of the Delray Beach Elk's Club for over three decades.
 Patrick owns and operates Lorne and Sons Funeral Home, a family owned business which has been caring for the families of Palm Beach County since 1957.

-Jessica is the Coordinator for the Southeast Aquatic Resources Partnership, a regional collaboration of natural resource and science agencies and conservation organizations dedicated to strengthening the management and conservation of aquatic resources in the SE USA.
+Jessica Graham is the Coordinator for the Southeast Aquatic Resources Partnership, a regional collaboration of natural resources, science agencies and conservation organizations dedicated to strengthening the management and conservation of aquatic resources in the southeast United States.
 She has extensive experience with building and maintaining effective conservation partnerships among local, state, and federal partners.

-Scott is a Senior Attorney with Florida Power & Light Company, specializing in environmental permitting and land use.
-Prior to joining FPL in 2007, Scott spent ten years with the Florida Department of Environmental Protection serving as Senior Attorney for Energy for the agency.
-Scott holds a Bachelor’s Degree in Marine Affairs from the University of Miami, School of Marine Science with a minor in Business, and as a Juris Doctor Degree from the University of Miami School of Law.
+Scott Goorland is a Senior Attorney with Florida Power & Light Company, specializing in environmental permitting and land use.
+Prior to joining FPL in 2007, Scott spent ten years with the Florida Department of Environmental Protection serving as Senior Attorney of Energy.
+Scott holds a Bachelor’s Degree in Marine Affairs from the University of Miami, School of Marine Science with a minor in Business, and as well as a Juris Doctor Degree from the University of Miami School of Law.